aaaelite21/poker/README.md

 ### Game Management

 Admins can delete finished games using the Delete buttons shown next to each game in the lobby.
-A shared tournament clock is also controlled by the admin from the game view using the **Start Clock** button.
-All connected players will see the same timer once started.
+A shared tournament clock is controlled by the admin from the game view.
+Use **Start Clock** to begin or resume the timer, **Pause Clock** to pause it and **Restart Level** to reset the current level.
+The interface also shows the current blind level and the next one so players know what’s coming.
 Players can mark themselves busted from the game view and the admin can do it for them if they forget.
 Once registration is complete the admin can randomize seats using **Assign Seats** and those seat numbers appear on everyone’s screen.

 When viewing a game as the admin, use the **Share** button at the bottom of the page to reveal a QR code for that specific game.
 By default the server detects